You have created a word document and want to share it with your target audience. It could be to share:

 3. Convert the document to PDF and create a PDF QR Code

 This is yet another way to do the job.
-In this method, the user will be able to scan the QR Code and view or download a PDF version of the Word document.
+In this method, the user will be able to scan the QR Code for a word document and view or download a PDF version of the Word document.

 Here is what you need to do: